sboehler/freer-servant/README.md

 # Instructions

-Prerequisites: Install [stack](<https://docs.haskellstack.org/en/stable/README/>) and have a PostgreSQL database named 'servant-starter-app' running on port 5432, without authentication (see src/Database.hs if you require additional configuration).
+Prerequisites: Install [stack](<https://docs.haskellstack.org/en/stable/README/>) and have a PostgreSQL database named 'servant-starter-app' running on port 5432 (see App.hs for db configuration parameters).

 ## Starting the server